Burr Trail is an unforgettable scenic drive in Utah

-The Burr Trail is a dirt track located in Utah, USA, with a length of 68-mile (109 km), winding through dramatic portions of the Grand Staircase Escalante National Monument, Capitol Reef National Park and Glen Canyon National Recreation Area.
+Burr Trail is a very scenic drive in the US state of Utah.
 Although in dry weather it's easily accessible to passenger cars, wet weather may make the road impassable even for 4WD vehicles.
 It’s one of the famous hairpinned roads in the world.

 Pic: Kevin Matejovsky